dantasfiles/dantasfiles.github.io/_posts/2025-01-12-notes-on-speech-and-language-processing.md

 - My grandfathers' primary languages were Portuguese and Spanish, so I heard _code-switching_ all the time growing up
 - I've read many older books and have noted the differences in style over time, so it makes sense that researchers have explicitly created corpora from particular time periods
 - One of the elements in the _datasheet_ is "_Are there copyright or other intellectual property restrictions?_" I think a lot of the law pertaining to training on copyrighted data is still up in the air, so I'd be interested in learning more about this topic
-- Unix command pipelines like `tr` → `sort` → `uniq` may have been more common in the past, but the book points out that, these days, it's preferred to write easily-customizable solutions in scripting languages with mature Unicode support
+- I enjoy reading historical notes, so it was great to see the example of Unix command pipelines like `tr` → `sort` → `uniq`, which have been supplanted by scripting languages with mature Unicode support
 - In compilers, the _tokenization_ stage is also called [lexical analysis](https://en.wikipedia.org/wiki/Lexical_analysis) or lexing
 - The [Natural Language Toolkit (NTLK)](https://www.nltk.org/) for Python is recommended
+- It's not super explicit in the book, so I want to spell it out for myself here: _tokenization_ seems to balance the tradeoffs inherent in the choice of vocabulary size and consequent complexity of the model.
+With too many symbols, the result is model that has to deal with "_a huge vocabulary with large numbers of very rare words_"<br>With too few symbols, the model will be manageable, but many words will be broken into symbols<br>_Bottom-up tokenization_ makes the best out of the tradeoff by resulting in "_most words will be represented as full symbols, and only the very rare words (and unknown words) will have to be represented by their parts_"
+- The statement "_lemmatization algorithms can be complex_" seems an understatement.
+I wonder how much of it can be learned from the text,  like bottom-up tokenization learns from the text
+-